mies-co/next-extensions/packages/next-lng/readme.md

 export default withLng(HomePage);
 ```

-- withLng: A HOC to wrap your component with.
+- withLng: A HOC to wrap your page with.
 - useLng: A react context exposing `lng`, `setLng` and `t`.
 - getServerSideProps: An async function fetches your lng API route